 - The term preferred whether it sits before name or gender is not as helpful as it is often intended, as preference implies it’s somewhat okay not to respect it.
 It’s never okay not to respect someone’s usual name, gender or pronouns.

-- Avoid using custom, other or X to describe a cis’ person’s gender as these terms can feel quite alienating.
+- Avoid using custom, other or X to describe a trans’ person’s gender as these terms can feel quite alienating.
 Refer to the section on collecting gender for more information.